mindovermiles262/leanote-docker/README.md

 Password: abc123

-## About
+## How it works

 This repo contains all the scripts necessary for building and deploying Leanote inside of docker containers.
-The source code is downloaded from github and installed.
-A minimal database is seeded.
+The leanote source code is downloaded from github and installed inside a container.
+A minimal (empty) database is seeded.

+## ToDo

+* Use ENV variables instead of hard coded values
+* Secure MongoDB with username and password